GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 ## 14. Closing Thoughts

-RoboTorq is not abstraction — it’s a measurable bridge between *information*, *energy*, and *value*.
+RoboTorq is not an abstraction — it’s a measurable bridge between *information*, *energy*, and *value*.

 It formalizes the economic cost of compute and robotic labor into a **physically defined monetary unit**, where each minted token is tied to real productive work.